thelocalgodd/expense-tracker/README.md

 2. Use the Expo Go app on your mobile device to scan the QR code from the terminal or the Expo Dev Tools interface.

-3. The app should now be running on your device.
+3. The app should now be running on your device..